fabiolima/side-project-starter/README.md

 ## Emails
 Devise send transaction emails (e.g reset your password) so you need to configure an email provider for production and a local SMTP server for development.
-Let's start with development enviroment.
+Let's start with development environment.
 #### Development environment
 Install [Mailcatcher](https://mailcatcher.me/) to run a local SMTP server and catch all emails send to localhost.